trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
+-Fix: Inserting a front cover page when the current first page is a multi step page (r645)
 -Fix: Bug when using callouts in Multistep sequences.
 When you place your callout right from assembly, it appears on the left side.
 When you place your callout bottom, it appears on the top. (r643)
 -Change: Update page background menu rearranged - see r641. (r642)
 -Change: Page background context menu rearranged.
 "Change page background" and "Change Page Size or Orientation" now appear at the end of the menu list because they are likely to be least often used. (r641)